 Nowadays, there are plenty of weather apps which can tell you pretty accurately when it is going to rain and how much rain you can expect.

-Other weather apps have interactive maps, so you will be able to see what the weather is like all over the country and whether a certain rain cloud is coming your way.
+Some will send you an alert if it is going to rain based on your location, and others have interactive maps that allow you to see what the weather is like all over the country and whether a certain rain cloud is coming your way.

 Tip 3: Bring an extra pair of socks

 If there is one thing that simply has no silver lining it’s wet socks and thus wet feet.
 If your shoes are not waterproof, getting your socks wet is an inevitability.

 Firstly, wear waterproof shoes - you are pretty much asking for trouble if you don’t.
 Secondly, bring extra socks with you, or a small towel, or whatever you need to replace your wet clothes with so that you can get warm and dry quicker.

 Also, if it is not possible to bring a wardrobe of clothes with you to work, try to wear materials that dry fast and bring only the essentials, like socks, which don’t take up a lot of room in your bag.